Kitchens Without Backsplashes — 15 Attractive Alternatives That Throw Out the Rule Book

 (Image credit: Raili Ca)

-This black kitchen designed by Raili Ca is all about soft a subtle textures, a tile backsplash would look far too glossy and polished amongst all the soft matte black and the warm wood.
-While the backsplash might blend perfectly in the with cabinets and the paneling, and look like it's painted in that same matte black, it's actually a beautifully textured leather granite – a practical choice that creates the same effect as there being no backsplash at all.
+This black kitchen designed by Raili Ca is in line with the no-backsplash trend.
+While the backsplash might blend in perfectly with the cabinets and the paneling and look like it's painted in that same matte black, it's actually a beautifully textured leather granite — a practical choice that creates the same effect as having no backsplash at all.

 Wooden kitchen with large kitchen window